gatsbyjs/gatsby/docs/blog/2018-10-16-why-mobile-performance-is-crucial/index.md

 Why is that?
 Increased site complexity often distributes bottlenecks across multiple code points and teams of stakeholders.
 While performance checklists exist, they’ve ballooned to 40+ items -- making them costly and time-consuming for teams to implement.

-As my co-founder Kyle Mathews likes to say (paraphrasing Tolstoy): "All fast websites are alike, but all slow websites are slow in different ways."
+As Gatsby's co-founder Kyle Mathews likes to say (paraphrasing Tolstoy):

+> "All fast websites are alike, but all slow websites are slow in different ways."

 Ultimately, we’ll argue, performance must be solved _at the framework level_ -- that is, in the content mesh.